- American Physical Society Sites

 Finalists will be invited to present their research at the annual 4CS meeting, October 11 - 12, 2019.
 Presentations should be limited to the nominated research topic and accessible to a general physics audience.
 The length of the presentation is 20 minutes followed by some questions.
 The award recipient will be decided after the finalists’ presentations based on a combination of the quality of the work, caliber of the presentation, and responses to critical questions.

-2019 Harry Lustig Award committee: Kathrin Spendier (committee chair, Univ Colorado – Colorado Springs), David Dunlap (University of New Mexico), Stacy Palen (Weber State University), Andrea Palounek (Los Alamos Natl Lab), Benjamin Pratt-Ferguson (Raytheon Missile Systems – Tucson), Darrel Smith (Embry-Riddle Aeronautical Univ – Prescott), and one additional member to be determined.
+2019 Harry Lustig Award committee: Kathrin Spendier (committee chair, Univ Colorado – Colorado Springs), David Dunlap (University of New Mexico), Serena Eley (Colorado School of Mines), Stacy Palen (Weber State University), Andrea Palounek (Los Alamos Natl Lab), Benjamin Pratt-Ferguson (Raytheon Missile Systems – Tucson), and Anna Zaniewski (Arizona State University - Tempe).

 Harry Lustig spent his first career at CCNY, then “retired” to become APS secretary‐treasurer.
 Harry was important to the early days of the Forum on the History of Physics, and helped establish the endowments for the LeRoy Apker Award, Joseph A. Burton Forum Award, and the Abraham Pais Prize for History of Physics.
 After APS, Harry "retired" again, this time to Santa Fe.
 His love for the area contributed to his instrumental role in the formation of the Four Corners Section, and he was very active in the affairs of the Section in its early days.
 Born September 23, 1925, in Vienna, Austria, Harry Lustig passed away March 17, 2011, in Santa Fe.